Glasgow-College-UESTC/ip-lectures/2024_lecture_FM_3.md

 - We need a system where output is proportional to the input.
 - The simplest is an ideal differentiator ($j \omega$)
 - Need to convert frequency variations into amplitude variations
-- Then use envelope detection
+- Then use envelope detection.

 ![bg right:40% 100%](assets/freq_change.svg)